robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 a `git` repository is effectively identical.
 This is radically different than ever source management system up to now and git has a wide and commanding lead over `hg` and all the other variants.

+Once you have ssh setup for your Git repositories like GitHub you can combine several git commands into one [git save][] type of command.

 ### Contribute: GitHub